jacksoncrowley/jacksoncrowley.github.io/posts/SMILES-to-QM.md

 ---
-title: 'My first QM: From SMILES string to dihedral scan'
+title: 'Going from a SMILES string to QM dihedral scan'
 date: "2024-08-01"
 ---

-This post goes over my first attempt at starting with nothing but a SMILES string, converting that into a molecule file with optimised geometry, and performing some basic QM calculations in Psi4 to do a dihedral scan.
-There are also a few notes on quantum chemistry, but be warned: having never formally studied the stuff, I may have made some extremely embarassing errors (and am very open to being corrected).
+In this post, we begin with nothing but a SMILES string, convert that into a molecule file with optimised geometry, and finally perform a simple dihedral scan at the quantum chemical level.

-When making coarse-grained (CG) parameters for molecular dynamics (MD) simulations, we need reference data from atomistic simulations in order to validate that we're not doing anything completely nonsensical.

-My dilemma, however, is that I want to make CG parameters for a molecule that doesn't have complete atomistic parameters.
-I stick two pre-existing combinations of molecules together, add bonds, angles, and dihedrals, and then I find out that one dihedral is missing.

-No easy way around it: to parameterise my missing dihedral, I'm going to have to do the quantum mechanical calculations myself.
+We'll start with a few of my basic notes on quantum chemistry, but feel free to skip that and jump right into the how-to by clicking [here](#getting-started).

 ### attempting to understand the basics of *ab initio* computational chemistry